askeksa/Cinter/README.txt

 To use the synth, you need to follow these steps:
-1. Download MetaSynth.dll from https://bitbucket.org/askeksa/metasynth/downloads
+1. Download MetaSynth.dll from https://github.com/askeksa/MetaSynth/releases
-   (or use the one included in the Cinter distribution archive).
-This is a generic VST which delegates the actual sound generation to a Lua program.
+   This is a generic VST which delegates the sound generation to a Lua program.
 2. Install the VST in your favorite VST host.
 For example, in Renoise, you need to place it in a directory mentioned under VST Plugins in the Plug/Misc settings.
 The VST host must provide a GUI for generic VST parameters which